Wherever You Go, There You Are Book Summary

 dawn photo

-• The peacefulness, the darkness, the dawn, and the stillness, all contribute to making the early morning a special time for mindfulness practice.
+• The peacefulness, darkness, dawn, and stillness make the early morning a particular time for mindfulness practice.

-• The power of waking up early in the morning is so great that it can have a profound effect on a person’s life, even without a formal mindfulness practice.
+• The power of waking up early in the morning is so great that it can profoundly affect a person’s life, even without a formal mindfulness practice.
 Just witnessing the dawn each day is a wake-up call in itself.

 2) Wherever You Go, There You Are

-• The trouble with seeing all the trouble outside of ourselves is that it conveniently ignores the fact that you carry your head and heart, and what some would call “karma” wherever you go.
+• Seeing all the trouble outside of ourselves conveniently ignores that you carry your head, heart, and what some would call “karma” wherever you go.

-• There can be no resolution leading to growth until the present situation has been faced completely and mindfulness, allowing the roughness of the situation itself to sand down your own rough edges.
+• There can be no resolution leading to growth until the present situation has been faced ultimately and mindfulness, allowing the roughness of the case itself to sand down your rough edges.

 3) Non-harming (Ahimsa)